 BREED AWARDS FOR PONIES AND SMALL HORSES

-- The Breed Award celebrates the diversity of Ponies and Small Horses represented each year at The National Dressage Pony Cup and Small Horse Championship.
+- The Breed Award celebrates the diversity of Ponies and Small Horses represented each year at The National Dressage Pony Cup and Small Horse Championships.

 - The top two tests of the level are used for eligibility.
 Scores from Friday and Saturday will count (Musical Freestyle scores are not eligible).
 No additional classes need to be entered.